-- mented in hardware, firmware, and software - The development of tools to enable system designers to describe, model, fabricate, and test highly complex computer systems
+Computer system architecture deals with the design, implementation, and evaluation of computer systems and their building blocks.
+It deals with general-purpose systems as well as embedded special-purpose systems.
+The field also encompasses the development of tools to enable system designers to describe, model, fabricate, and test highly complex computer systems.